 - Doctors usually go for the bone age assessment method for children who seem to have a considerably shorter or taller stature for their age.

 The above methods only provide an estimate and not the definite adult height.
 The American Academy of Pediatrics states that when it comes to the child’s adult height, “no one has a crystal ball.”
 So, there is no way to know for sure how tall your son or daughter will be as an adult.

 Several environmental conditions and natural attributes affect the child’s adult height.
 Some of those viral factors are explained here.

 1. Genetics and family history

 The parents’ height plays a significant role in how tall the child will be — the genes determine around 80% of the child’s adult height (1).
 That is why children grow up to a height that is more or less the same as the parents’ height.

 Note that a single gene doesn’t determine the height; more than 700 gene variants can influence how tall your child will be.
 An interplay of the genes influences the child’s height, as genes interact with one another in several ways, and could result in exceptions.
-It means that parents who are short in height may have a child who is tall and tall parents may have a child with a shorter stature.
+It means that parents who are short may have a child who is tall, and tall parents may have a child with a shorter stature.

 2. Health and nutrition

 A child’s overall health plus the nourishment they receive will also influence their height.
 Malnourished children may develop a short stature as an adult.
 Children who do not get enough nutrition to support healthy growth are at risk of having short stature, in spite of their parents being tall.